 Due diligence when setting up your terms and conditions should include checking your electronic signature solution against the legislation relevant to your market.

-Most e-signature software is now designed to comply with the ESIGN Act in the U.S. and eIDAS legislation in the European Union.
+Most e-signature tools are now designed to comply with the ESIGN Act in the U.S. and eIDAS legislation in the European Union.
 However, it’s important to double-check legalities - especially if your prospects are located in areas with differing legal requirements.

 Qualified electronic signatures are part of Qwilr’s platform and support legally binding documents.
 You can adjust the settings of your proposal to include extra options, such as additional signature fields for multiple or countersignatures.